Examples of formulas

 $first-name

-returns the value of the control with name "first-name"the built-in
+returns the value of the control with name "first-name"

 if the value passed is blank